 Many companies and individuals have graciously donated graphics, videos, photos and most of all time.
 While we said it in the beginning, all elements have been obtained with permission from the author/owner or are public domain, if we missed something, please bring it to our attention.
 We will correct it immediately.

 Many thanks to the following companies for their contributions.

 Serving on the Board of any trade association takes a special kind of commitment.
 It shows a willingness to give back in both time, energy and funds.
 The sweeping industry is blessed to have many great individuals over the last almost four decades lead NAPSA.
 The original compilation of this project spanned the administration of three NAPSA Presidents:

-- Ken Lindsay – Commercial Power Sweeping, CA
+- Ken Lindsey – Commercial Power Sweeping, CA

 - Sylvia Richards – Asphalt Enterprises, NC